mbeveridge/Kurt_Bayesian-Statistics/README.md

 ---

 ### 16. Introduction to the Bayes Factor and Posterior Odds: The Competition of Ideas

+#### Exercises

+**Q1.** *Returning to the dice problem, assume that your friend made a mistake and suddenly realized that there were, in fact, two loaded dice and only one fair die.
+How does this change the prior, and therefore the posterior odds, for our problem?
+Are you more willing to believe that the die being rolled is the loaded die?*

+A1. **xx**

+**Q2.** *Returning to the rare diseases example, suppose you go to the doctor, and after having your ears cleaned you notice that your symptoms persist.
+Even worse, you have a new symptom: vertigo.
+The doctor proposes another possible explanation, labyrinthitis, which is a viral infection of the inner ear in which 98% of cases involve vertigo.
+However, hearing loss and tinnitus are less common in this disease; hearing loss occurs only 30% of the time, and tinnitus occurs only 28% of the time.
+Vertigo is also a possible symptom of vestibular schwannoma, but occurs in only 49% of cases.
+In the general population, 35 people per million contract labyrinthitis annually.
+What is the posterior odds when you compare the hypothesis that you have labyrinthitis against the hypothesis that you have vestibular schwannoma?*

+A2. **yy**

+---

 ### 17. Bayesian Reasoning in the Twilight Zone